 POWERS, ABILITIES, WEAPONS & TOOLS

-Hosho possesses a sonic projection voice that registers at a god-tier level.
+Hosho can produce a sonic projection through his voice that registers at a god-tier level.
 His voice can also hypnotize massive groups of people at once.
 Additionally, eternal spiritual reincarnation gives him the gift of immortality.

 YEAR 11, DAY 76

 Shuttershock and I leaned against some jade pillars.
 We had won, but our bodies could not tell the difference.
 We were absolutely spent.
 He was reeling from the punishment the Zhibdean Triplets doled out, and I was completely battered.
 Our legs were weak and our energy was drained.
 Shuttershock’s power reservoir was all but depleted as well.
 Things looked bleak for us, and we knew it.
 We both tossed ideas back and forth on how to proceed.
 However, we were mentally exhausted and it was hard to think.
 Plus, we had no idea what was awaiting us next.
 Then the rock began to glow and another door was formed.
 It was time to move on.